Crop77/The-Stronghold/README.md

 ## 🎯 Overview

-Stronghold Defense is a strategy game that mixes tower defense, auto battler, and resource management.
+The Stronghold is a strategy game that mixes tower defense, auto battler, and resource management.
 Players place and upgrade units on tiles, manage their gold economy, and survive increasingly difficult waves of enemies.

 ## ⚙️ Core Systems